School Hours: 8:30 a.m.-3:06 p.m. | Phone: 651-425-4400

 Woodbury High School serves students in grades 9-12 and is part of SoWashCo Schools.
 We offer a comprehensive curriculum of 150+ courses, placing emphasis on college preparation, including Advanced Placement, Project Lead the Way, and College in the Schools.
 Woodbury High School also hosts the high school pathway of the district K-12 Spanish Immersion Program where students can work to earn a bilingual diploma seal.

 Learn More About Us:

-Families can pick up two free meals (one breakfast and one lunch) for their child in middle or high school from 11:30 a.m.-12:30 p.m. on Friday, Jan.
-14 at the East Ridge High School activities entrance.
-Barcodes will not be required.
+Meals are available to students in grades 6-12 for this Friday’s flexible learning day.
+Families can pick up two free meals (one breakfast and one lunch) for their child in middle or high school from 11:30 a.m.-12:30 p.m. on Friday, May 13 at the East Ridge High School activities entrance or the Park High School main entrance.